Jacky Siu cello soloist

 We perform twelve excellent but affordable and accessible concerts annually across the greater Auckland metropolitan area, nationally and abroad, attracting audiences with diverse cultural and socio-economic backgrounds and of all ages.

 The orchestra also showcases young soloists and composers.
-The AYO Concerto Competition offers existing orchestra members the chance to compete for a concerto appearance with the orchestra.
+The AYO Soloist Competition offers existing orchestra members the chance to compete for a concerto appearance with the orchestra.
 The orchestra accompanied Dame Kiri Te Kanawa in her youth, and more recently John Chen and Amitai Pati (Sol3Mio and Lexus Song Quest winner, 2012).
 There are also generous monetary prizes as first prize attracts $2,500, with another $2,500 for other categories.

 Lodge of the Liberal Arts Young Musicians' Scholarships